Football: Skip Capone named head coach at Cheverus High

 “We’ll wait and see how it goes this season, but it’s 50/50 that (Class A) happens in 2025, but at least by my third year (2026),” Capone said.

 Capone has already started putting together a coaching staff full of names that should be familiar to followers of Maine high school football.
 Former Portland head coach Jason McLeod will be the offensive coordinator, while former Portland defensive coordinator Mike Rutherford will handle the same duties under Capone.
-Mike Bailey, who was head coach at Portland for 26 years before stepping down in 2011, will be on staff, along with Spencer Emerson, a former head coach at Poland High who coached collegiately in recent seasons.
-Matt Cosgrove, son of former UMaine and current Colby College head coach Jack Cosgrove, also will be on Capone’s staff.
+Mike Bailey, who was head coach at Portland for 26 years before stepping down in 2011, and Matt Cosgrove, son of former UMaine and current Colby College head coach Jack Cosgrove, also will be on Capone’s staff.

 “At this point in my life, I want to work with guys I know, and know I get along with,” Capone said.